 We depend on our backs for a lot more than we think.
 Having a back related problem can seriously compromise the quality of your life.
 A back related problem can easily effect one’s ability to fully utilize their bodies.
 Many people who suffer from back problems are forced to avoid heavy exercise.
 This is because of the fact that their back make working out pretty difficult.
-Today, we’re going to be focusing on the best recumbent bike for bad back in 2019.
-Recumbent bikes are one of the few exercise machines that are suitable for people with back problems.
+Today, we’re going to be focusing on the best recumbent bikes for bad back in 2020.
+Recumbent exercise bikes are one of the few exercise machines that are suitable for people with back problems.
 Let’s take a look at some great products.
 After this, we’ll take a more in-depth look at how exactly recumbent bikes help people with bad backs.

 After having gone through the products listed above, you may have noticed that recumbent bikes look different.
 Their seating position and the angle of their pedals looks rather unorthodox.
 Their peculiar design is what makes them so great.